icshwi/e3-tools/e3ReleaseTools/README.md

 # e3ModuleRelease.bash

-This script helps us to *do* release with the following release tag format:
+This script helps us to *do* create the ess customized version number for the following release tag format:

 ```
 BASE_VERSION-REQUIRE_VERSION/MODULE_VERSION-YYMMDD-HHMM